 Mr. Olsen, age 50, has served since August 1999 in various executive capacities at Lafarge, a publicly traded world leader in building materials with annual revenues of approximately €15 billion.
 His current role is Executive Vice President, Operations since September 2013, and immediately prior, he served as Executive Vice President, Organization and Human Resources since 2007.
 Mr. Olsen was previously Chief Executive Officer and Executive Vice President of Lafarge North America in the United States (formerly NYSE LAF), and President, Northeast Cement Region and Senior Vice President, Purchasing of Lafarge North America in Canada.
 Previously, Mr. Olsen served as a Partner at Trinity Associates, a management consulting firm, from 1993 to 1999.
 A certified public accountant, he started his career as a senior accountant at Deloitte & Touche in New York.
-Mr. Olsen holds a Bachelor of Science degree in finance and accounting from the University of Colorado, USA, and an MBA from the HEC international business school in Paris, France.
 Mr. Olsen brings to the Supervisory Board his varied executive experience in international business, his strong background in executive talent development and executive compensation, and his expertise in finance within an international business context.